David Kirby (judge): Career

+Kirby was appointed a Member of the Order of Australia in the 2026 Australia Day Honours for "significant service to the judiciary, and to the law".

 Personal life

 Unlike his extroverted brother Michael, David has stated that, as a schoolboy, he was shy and more interested in sports.

 Family

 Kirby self-effacingly stated that he went to the Bar to impress his then girlfriend, Marie-Line France Hervic, a Jewish girl who later decided to become a barrister herself.
 They later married and had Nicolas and Elisabeth.
 Nicolas and Elisabeth were raised Jewish and, with their mother, attended the Emanuel Synagogue.
 Hervic died on 30 September 1986.

 After her death, Kirby married Judith (Judy), with whom he has son Patrick.

 David's father, Donald, was the only child of Alma Caroline (Norma) Grey, a single working mother of English—Irish descent.
 Norma became pregnant at 15 with Donald Kirby while in a relationship with a then-17-year-old Victor Kirby, a Catholic who had arrived after the Great Famine.
 Norma' parents were John Emmanuel Gray, an English brick- and boiler- maker and Annie Lyons.
 Annie's father Harry Lyons, had emigrated from Dublin to Sydney in the 1850s, following the Great Famine and her mother's name was Mary.

 His mother, Jean Langmore Knowles, was born in Berwick, Victoria to William Knowles, an Ulster Scot from Ballymena, and Margaret, as one of four daughters.
 Jean was a graduate of Sydney Girls High School, leaving with a Leaving Certificate, a rarity for that time, and worked in numerous paid jobs by virtue of her own successes and ability.
 Donald Kirby, aged 16, and Jean Knowles first met at Saint Martin's Anglican Church, Kensington.
 Donald attended Sydney Technical School in Ultimo, and then worked as a general assistant, then tool and machinery salesman at a hardware firm.
 The two were engaged on Jean's 21st birthday, and were married in March 1937, a month after Donald turned 21, and resided in their first home at Bloomfield Street, South Coogee.

 Kirby's brothers are also lawyers; Michael was a judge of the Supreme Court of New South Wales and of the High Court of Australia, whilst Donald was a solicitor.

 Sister Diana was a nurse in the Colorectal Unit of the Royal Prince Alfred Hospital.
 She died, aged 67, in early February 2014 at her home, Pendey Street, Willoughby.